Honorary degree: History

+In the 1870s and 1880s, the celebration of university jubilees became popular across Europe, with large numbers of honorary degrees being awarded at these festivals.
+These included 40 honorary degrees at the jubilee of Durham University in 1882, and 140 at the tercentenary of the University of Edinburgh in 1884.
+This spread to the US, with 42 honorary degrees at Harvard's sestercentennial in 1886, 61 at Columbia University's centennial of its refoundation in 1887, and 79 at Princeton University's sesquicentennial in 1896.
+The practice continued in the 20th century, with Yale awarding 60 honorary degrees at its bicentenary in 1901, Columbia giving 43 at the 150th anniversary of its original foundation in 1904 and 134 at the 175th anniversary in 1929, and Harvard awarding 86 at its tercentenary in 1936.

+From the 16th century until 1882, degrees were only awarded without examination at Cambridge by royal mandate (referred to as mandate degrees), after which "full honorary degrees" (official degrees and dignity degrees) were awarded without examination to people appointed to university teaching posts and on Cambridge graduates that became bishops, and titular degrees on other honorees.

-In the United States, the Doctor of Philosophy (Ph.D.) degree was first conferred as an honorary degree at Bucknell University in 1852 and in 1861 Yale University awarded the first earned Ph.D., becoming the first American university to do so.
-Over one hundred institutions in the United States conferred honorary Ph.D. degrees in the 19th century, to more than seven hundred recipients.
-However, the practice of awarding the Ph.D. as an honorary degree drew condemnation from organizations such as the American Philological Association and the American Association for the Advancement of Science, and the board of regents of the University of the State of New York prohibited any university in the state from conferring an honorary Ph.D. effective in 1897.
-The number of honorary Ph.D. degrees awarded in the U.S. declined in the 20th century, and surveys by the United States Office of Education found none conferred in 1940 or later years.
-One of the last known recipients of an honorary Ph.D. was singer Bing Crosby, from Gonzaga University in 1937.
+In the United States, the Doctor of Philosophy (PhD) degree was first conferred as an honorary degree at Bucknell University in 1852, almost a decade before the first earned PhD in the US was awarded by Yale in 1861.
+Over one hundred institutions in the United States conferred honorary PhD degrees in the 19th century, to more than seven hundred recipients.
+However, the practice of awarding the PhD as an honorary degree drew condemnation from organizations such as the American Philological Association and the American Association for the Advancement of Science, and the board of regents of the University of the State of New York prohibited any university in the state from conferring an honorary PhD effective in 1897.
+The number of honorary PhD degrees awarded in the US declined in the 20th century, and surveys by the United States Office of Education found none conferred in 1940 or later years.
+One of the last known recipients of an honorary PhD was singer Bing Crosby, from Gonzaga University in 1937.

+Winston Churchill, wearing the robes of his honorary DCL Oxon to receive an honorary LLD from Harvard.